zoom-care/candidate-project-java/Daniels_README.md

 ### Project requirements:
 - There is a database with tables `Employee` and `Properties`.
 - Implement endpoint: Get employee by id
-- Implement endpoint: Get employees by supervisor id
+- Implement endpoint: Get toplevel employees
 - Each employee returned will have its associated properties in Map form.
 - Each employee also has a List<Employee> containing the supervisors.